jeff4/bionotes.github.io/_comp/comp-notes.md

 * Good [regex tutorial](https://www.regular-expressions.info/optional.html).
 Question mark is called a *quantifier*.
 * The 12 reserved charactes in regex like *?.()[]* are called special characters or **metacharacters**.
 	* Note that single quote and double quote are *not* metacharacters.
 You can treat them as literals.
+* The section on how [regex engines work internally](https://www.regular-expressions.info/engine.html) is essential!